bottenderjs/bottenderjs.github.io/content/docs/Guides-Telegram.md

 ## Events

 Bottender supplies several types of event.
 You are able to access them via `context.event`.
-For more information, check [Telegram Event Reference](./APIReference-TelegramEvent.md) and [General Event Reference](./APIReference-GeneralEvent.md).
+For more information, check [Event Reference](./APIReference-Event).

 ### Telegram-specific context event